DPDK/dpdk/doc/guides/prog_guide/ivshmem_lib.rst

 IVSHMEM applications essentially behave like multi-process applications, so it is important to implement access serialization to data and thread safety.
-Intel® DPDK ring structures are already thread-safe, however, any custom data structures that the user might need would have to be thread-safe also.
+DPDK ring structures are already thread-safe, however, any custom data structures that the user might need would have to be thread-safe also.

-Similar to regular Intel® DPDK multi-process applications, it is not recommended to use function pointers as functions might have different memory addresses in different processes.
+Similar to regular DPDK multi-process applications, it is not recommended to use function pointers as functions might have different memory addresses in different processes.

 It is best to avoid freeing the rte_mbuf structure on a different machine from where it was allocated,